Shared Hosting vs Dedicated Hosting: Which is Best?

 Unfortunately, with shared-use hosting, you are very restricted.
 Yes, your hosting provider can promise 99.9% uptime, but no web host will allow you to use an unlimited amount of resources.
 At some point, you will hit a performance cap and your website will fail.
 Always ask what workload a shared-use hosting account can cope with before you sign up, especially if you are running a website with a lot of visitors.

-- You need an affordable solution great for beginners
+- You need an affordable, beginner-friendly solution

 - Fast and easy setup is important